ranger097/ranger097_nixos_dotfiles/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Maple+mono&pause=1000&color=81A7F7&vCenter=true&width=435&height=20&lines=Hello%2C+Welcome+to+my+dotfiles+repo!!)](https://git.io/typing-svg)

-Made for developers who like very secure (secureboot, TPM, ) or *"[riced](https://www.reddit.com/r/unixporn/)"* systems, isolated and reproducible developer environments (via direnv), and fun scripts ive made to automate basic system task.
-As I learn more about Linux, Nixos, Hyprland, Automation, Systems Development and Programming as a whole, I will update this repo periodically.
+Made for developers who like very secure (secureboot via lanzaboote, luks + TPM2, ) or *"[riced](https://www.reddit.com/r/unixporn/)"* systems, isolated and reproducible developer environments (via direnv), and fun scripts ive made to automate basic system task.
+As I learn more about Linux, Nixos, Hyprland, Automation, Systems Development and Programming as a whole, I will update this repo periodically.<br/>
 (*Quick note, the colors in this flake might seem off because I use hyprsunset, you can easily disable it in hyprland.conf*)

 ## Instructions: